 We are very fortunate to have 3 fully trained ELSAs amongst our staff at Holly Lodge School.
-Mrs S Ramsden, Mrs C Grinsell and Mrs A Sherry who are all highly trained to deal with the emotional needs of your child.
+Mrs A Sherry (Full time ELSA), Mrs B Brown and Mrs L Graves who are all highly trained to deal with the emotional needs of your child.

 ELSA is an initiative developed and supported by Educational Psychologists.
 Children can be referred for work with our ELSAs in a variety of ways:

 - By parents making contact through their child’s class teacher

 - Through our school Inclusion Lead, Mrs C Pedley

 Our ELSAs undertake regular supervision sessions led by an Educational Psychologist and are also supported by our counsellor from the CAMHs team (Child and Adult Mental Health).

 Consistent feedback from schools across the UK has proved that the introduction of ELSA in schools has made a significant and positive impact on the emotional wellbeing of children and young adults.

 - A regular slot during the school week.